mt-digital/mtpain.github.io/about.md

 ### grad school at Rice (Houston, TX)
 In grad school I decided I wanted to diversify my talents and ended up building microscopes and cameras based on the "single-pixel camera."
-During that time I had a grand period of disillusionment, partly based on my own meandering mind that discovered Chomsky and songwriting for our band called Sunday Afternoon.
+During that time I had a grand period of disillusionment, partly based on my own meandering mind that discovered Chomsky while songwriting for our band called Sunday Afternoon.
 Playing music was the most fun thing I had going, and I still hadn't shaken the dream of being a profiessional musician.
 In the grad school years, I found my work co-opted by my adviser's startup